On Fast Charged Particles Scattering on a Flat Beam of Charged Ultrarelativistic Particles in Approximation of Continuous Potential: The Differential Cross Section for a Particle Scattering on a Flat Beam

 {According to the stationary phase method, \eqref{eq27} can be approximately written as

 where the points $\tilde{x}, \tilde{y}$, which correspond to the phase minimum condition, are given by the system of equations

-The given system of equations demonstrates that according to the quasi-classical approximation, the first derivatives of the $\bar{\chi}_0^{(1)}$-function determine the momentums transferred along the corresponding coordinate axes (we denote maximum absolute values of $q_x, q_y$ appropriate for this system as $q_{x \ max}, q_{y \ max}$).
+The given system of equations corresponds to the quasi-classical approximation.
+According to \eqref{eq32}, the first derivatives of the $\bar{\chi}_0^{(1)}$-function determine the momentums transferred along the corresponding coordinate axes (we denote maximum absolute values of $q_x, q_y$ appropriate for this system as $q_{x \ max}, q_{y \ max}$).
 We will solve this system numerically.
 Let us illustrate the solution of this system graphically with the figure \ref{fig:0}: the solution is the point of intersection of the curves which correspond to the fixed level lines of $\partial_x \bar{\chi}_0^{(1)}, \partial_y \bar{\chi }_0^{(1)}$.
-We can see that for some values of the momentum transfer the system of equations has no solution. }
+We can see that for some values of the momentum transfer the system of equations has no solution (for example, like in the figure \ref{fig:0} (b)). }

 {Let us obtain results using the formula \eqref{eq31} for the region of momentum transfer, for which the system of equations \eqref{eq32} has a solution.
-We will also calculate the differential scattering cross section by numerical integration of the formula \eqref{eq26}.
-Differential cross sections obtained by these methods are presented in figures \ref{fig:1}-\ref{fig:3}.
+We also calculate the differential scattering cross section by numerical integration of the formula \eqref{eq27}.
+Differential cross sections obtained with these methods are presented in figures \ref{fig:1}-\ref{fig:3}. }